 A complete global history of guerrilla uprisings through the ages.

-Max Boot reviews The Gun by C.J.
-Chivers.
+Max Boot reviews Owen West's The Snake Eaters.

 This series focuses on issues, primarily military, that affect American national security.
 The series begins withan early focus on the war on Iraq, and later roundtables examine issues relating to the transformation of the American armed forces to cope with warfare in the information age.